RAvdek/legendrian_links/README.md

 >>> pd.lch_dga.set_augmentations()
 >>> pd.lch_dga.set_all_bilin()
 ```
 The `lazy...` options can prevent the kick-off of some potentially heavy computations.
+All of the URL arguments have counterparts for the python interface's initialization of `ll.PlatDiagram`.
+We'll improve documentation at some point, but for now, check out the code.
 Some experimental options for `set_augmentations` are trying to help speed up computations (see the code).
 We can also fun the above with less commands:
 ```
 $ python
 >>> import legendrian_links as ll